Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds

-An observation going back to \cite{Nar14} is that if $(X,\dist)$ and all its pointed limits at infinity are isometric to smooth Riemannian manifolds, then generalized isoperimetric regions can be used as isoperimetric regions in the compact case in combination with \eqref{eq:secondvariation} to deduce useful information.
-However, the assumption that $(X,\dist)$ is isometric to a smooth Riemannian manifold with $\mathrm{Ric}\ge K$ and $\haus^N(B_1(p))>v_0$, for every $p\in X$ and some $v_0>0$, does not guarantee any regularity of its pointed limits at infinity besides them being noncollapsed Ricci limit spaces.\\ The ability to estimate the second variation of the perimeter via equidistant sets for isoperimetric sets in general $\RCD(K,N)$ spaces $(X,\dist,\haus^N)$ as in \autoref{thm:Isoperimetriciintro} makes this heuristic work without further assumptions in the smooth Riemannian case and in much greater generality, obtaining \autoref{thm:BavardPansuIntro}.
+An observation going back to \cite{Nar14} {(see also the subsequent \cite{MondinoNardulli16})} is that if $(X,\dist)$ and all its pointed limits at infinity are isometric to smooth Riemannian manifolds, then generalized isoperimetric regions can be used as isoperimetric regions in the compact case in combination with \eqref{eq:secondvariation} to deduce useful information.
+However, the assumption that $(X,\dist)$ is isometric to a smooth Riemannian manifold with $\mathrm{Ric}\ge K$ and $\haus^N(B_1(p))>v_0$, for every $p\in X$ and some $v_0>0$, does not guarantee any regularity of its pointed limits at infinity besides them being non-collapsed Ricci limit spaces.

+The ability to estimate the second variation of the perimeter via equidistant sets for isoperimetric sets in general $\RCD(K,N)$ spaces $(X,\dist,\haus^N)$ as in \autoref{thm:Isoperimetriciintro} makes this heuristic work without further assumptions in the smooth Riemannian case and in greater generality, obtaining \autoref{thm:BavardPansuIntro}.
 This is a fundamental new contribution of the present work.

-We believe that the techniques introduced in this paper will be useful to deal with general $\RCD(K,N)$ metric measure spaces $(X,\dist,\meas)$ and, in particular, with smooth weighted Riemannian manifolds verifying Curvature-Dimension bounds.
-However, the study of this more general case is left to the future investigation, due to some additional difficulties that we outline below.
+{Let us briefly comment on the possible extensions of the present work to more general settings.\\ The generalization of (some of) the results obtained in this paper to general $\RCD(K,N)$ metric measure spaces $(X,\dist,\meas)$ with $N<\infty$ is left to the future investigation, due to some additional difficulties with respect to the case $\meas=\haus^N$ considered here that we outline below.}